AckerlyXu/heima/articles/automation/automation-powershell-workflow.md

 ms.tgt_pltfrm: na
 ms.workload: infrastructure-services
 origin.date: 04/21/2017
-ms.date: 07/03/2017
+ms.date: 01/15/2018
-ms.author: v-dazen
+ms.author: v-nany

 ---
 # Learning key Windows PowerShell Workflow concepts for Automation runbooks
 Runbooks in Azure Automation are implemented as Windows PowerShell Workflows.
 A Windows PowerShell Workflow is similar to a Windows PowerShell script but has some significant differences that can be confusing to a new user.
-This article is intended for users already familiar with PowerShell and briefly explains concepts that you require if you are converting a PowerShell script to a PowerShell Workflow for use in a runbook.
+While this article is intended to help you write runbooks using PowerShell workflow, we recommend you write runbooks using PowerShell unless you need checkpoints.
+There are several syntax differences when authoring PowerShell Workflow runbooks and these differences require a bit more work to write effective workflows.

 A workflow is a sequence of programmed, connected steps that perform long-running tasks or require the coordination of multiple steps across multiple devices or managed nodes.
 The benefits of a workflow over a normal script include the ability to simultaneously perform an action against multiple devices and the ability to automatically recover from failures.
 A Windows PowerShell Workflow is a Windows PowerShell script that uses Windows Workflow Foundation.
 While the workflow is written with Windows PowerShell syntax and launched by Windows PowerShell, it is processed by Windows Workflow Foundation.

 For complete details on the topics in this article, see [Getting Started with Windows PowerShell Workflow](http://technet.microsoft.com/library/jj134242.aspx).

-## Types of runbook
-Azure China currently only supports textual PowerShell Workflow Runbook.

 ## Basic structure of a workflow
 The first step to converting a PowerShell script to a PowerShell workflow is enclosing it with the **Workflow** keyword.
 A workflow starts with the **Workflow** keyword followed by the body of the script enclosed in braces.
 The name of the workflow follows the **Workflow** keyword as shown in the following syntax: